flowsforapex/apex-flowsforapex/docs/SubProcesses.md

 ### Creating Sub Processes

-Sub Processes are created using the modeller, as usual.
+Sub Processes are created using the modeler, as usual.

 ### Boundary Events on Sub Processes

 Starting with Flows for APEX V5.0, Sub Processes can have Timer, Error ad Escalation Boundary Events added to them.
-See [Behaviour Of Boundary Events in SubProcesses](behaviourOfBoundaryEventsinSubProcesses.md)
+See [Behavior Of Boundary Events in SubProcesses](behaviourOfBoundaryEventsinSubProcesses.md)

 ### Terminate End Events in Sub Processes